gautemo/Gaute-Meek-Olsen/src/dev-blog/gpgs-hide-player.md

 6. Go to **Linked apps** in the left menu.
 7. Click **Link another app** and choose **web**.
 8. Give it a rememberable name such as «App to remove player score».
-9. Launch url doesn’t matter, you can enter: `https://developers.google.com/oauthplayground/`
+9. Launch URL doesn’t matter, you can enter: `https://developers.google.com/oauthplayground/`
 10. Save and continue.
 11. Authorize your app.
 12. Confirm.